 That doesn’t mean you can not have cheese, unless you are stage 4 or 5, or your doctor has told you not to eat cheese.
 Otherwise, eating a 1 oz serving of cheese, and keeping track of food consumption in your food diary, you should be able to enjoy small amounts of cheese.
 Cheeses differ in their nutrition stats, but they are generally similar.
 Be sure and read your labels, and use a website like Eat This Much to help learn about phosphorus in foods.
 If you are trying to lose weight you can see how large amounts of cheese are going to add lots of unwanted calories to your daily needs.
 Stick to recommended serving sizes on labels.
 If you are eating out try to avoid cheese dishes, or ask for 1/2 portions, or eat just half and take the rest home.
 It does take a bit of discipline and it is not easy, but it is so worth it in the end.

-If you have CKD, or you want to lose weight, or just learn to eat better and would like to learn about my health coaching services, use the contact form after the images to message me.
-Or, you can email me at firstname.lastname@example.org
+If you have CKD, want to lose weight, want to start exercising by walking with me, or need to learn to eat better, and would like to learn about my health coaching services, use the contact form after the images to message me.
+Or, you can email me firstname.lastname@example.org